davidklaing/davidklaing.github.io/pages/retrospective-2019.md

 🆕 **Note-taking**.
 After reading Sönke Ahrens' book [How to Take Smart Notes](https://www.goodreads.com/review/show/3085392000), I want to give the slip-box method a test drive.
 By April 1st I would like to have written 60 literature notes and 30 permanent notes.
 I'll reassess my trajectory at that point.

 **↗** **Goal-setting & monthly/quarterly reviews**.
 In the second half of 2019 I got in the swing of doing weekly reviews, but haven't habitually done monthly or quarterly reviews, or completed any significant side projects.
 In 2020 I would like to do this consistently.
-To that end, I'll share concrete quarterly goals on my [About me](https://davidklaing.com/about-me) page on April 1st, July 1st, and September 1st, and where relevant I will update any progress trackers every month.

 **↗** **Blogging**.
 In 2019 I published 7 blog posts, for a total of 6700 words.
 By the end of 2020 I would like to have published 15,000 words, an average of 1250 every month.